drshnn/swide-ui/README.md

 # swide-ui
-trying to create ready to use component library.
+ready to use pre-built react componenets with tailwind, no need to install anything